We may earn a commission when you click on the affiliate links in this post.

 - Notes from Ines Di Lelio (Manager of Il Vero Alfredo)

-One of our very first recipes here on Favorite Family Recipes was our family’s recipe for Alfredo sauce.
-On this particular recipe, we received a nice comment from Ines Di Lelio, granddaughter of Alfredo Di Lelio, the creator of fettuccine Alfredo (aka Fettuccine all’Alfredo or Fettuccine al Burro).
-It was this comment (original comment below) that inspired us to learn more about this famous dish.
+One of the first recipes we shared on Favorite Family Recipes was our family’s recipe for Alfredo sauce.
+When we published it, Ines Di Lelio, the granddaughter of Alfredo Di Lelio – the creator of Fettuccine Alfred (Fettuccine all’Alfredo or Fettuccine al Burro) – left us a thoughtful comment.
+Her message sparked our curiosity and inspired us to dive deeper into the rich history of this iconic dish.
+You can finder her original comment below the recipe.

-After learning more of the history, then taking a trip to Italy ourselves, we were determined to perfect the art of making true, authentic fettuccine Alfredo.
-To our surprise, it was easy to do, so long as we used the right ingredients!
+After exploring its history and traveling to Italy ourselves, we set out to master the art of making true, authentic Fettuccine Alfredo.
+To our surprise, perfecting it was simple – as long as we used the right ingredients.

-Authentic fettuccine Alfredo is super simple and only made with four ingredients: Cooked fettuccine noodles, butter, and Parmigiano Reggiano.
+Authentic fettuccine Alfredo is super simple and only made with four ingredients.
 That’s it!
-Because this recipe uses so few ingredients, it is worth it to only use the BEST.
+Because this recipe uses so few ingredients, it is worth it to only use the highest quality ingredients.

-I love using high-quality noodles from Italy when I made fettuccine Alfredo.
-These noodles are often dried in “nest” shapes and found at specially markets.
+- Fettuccine – High-quality Italian noodles work best.
+You’ll find these noodles dried in “nest” shapes in specialty markets.
 They are lighter in color than your typical supermarket noodle and have a slight texture to them (see picture) which helps the sauce cling to them.
-Tagliatelle is very similar to fettuccine and can also be used.
-If you want to go all out you can always make your own homemade pasta from scratch!
+You can use tagliatelle as an alternative to fettuccine since it closely resembles the texture and shape of the original pasta

-If you salt the pasta water right, there will be no need to season with salt later on in the process.
-In Italy, salt for pasta water is measured to taste.
+- Salt – If you salt the pasta water right, there will be no need to season with salt later on in the process.
 You want the pasta water be as salty as sea water.
-If you aren’t comfortable with salting your pasta water to taste, you can always just add a couple teaspoons to the water and then season the pasta with a little salt after it has been prepared.
+If you aren’t comfortable with salting your pasta water to taste, you can always add a couple teaspoons to the water and then season the pasta with a little salt after it has been prepared.

-Use your favorite high-quality, creamy butter.
+- Butter – Use a high-quality, creamy butter.
 American, European, or Irish cream butter will all work great.
 Obviously the better the butter, the better the sauce will be.

-One easy way to know if the Parmigiano Reggiano is authentic is to look for the seal of authenticity.
-True Parmigiano Reggiano will have a red seal that says “Protected Designation of Origin” (or “Denominazione d’Origine Protetta” (DOP) if you are in Italy).
-That’s how you know.
+Pro Tip: One easy way to know if the Parmigiano Reggiano is authentic is to look for the seal of authenticity.
+True Parmigiano Reggiano will have a red seal that says “Protected Designation of Origin” or “Denominazione d’Origine Protetta” (DOP) if you are in Italy.
 I always buy my Parmigiano Reggiano from Costco.
 If you look in the picture below, you can see the seal.
-It’s the real deal!

 No Cream (or Parsley)